-If you are experiencing problems running the project on the board, set the Connect Mode preference to underReset to be able to run the project and do debugging.
+If you are experiencing problems running the project on the board, set Connect Mode to underReset to be able to run and debug the project.
 See Advanced debugger settings for more details on the different connect modes.

 5. Check the output of the board in the terminal.
 When the connection is successful, the following message displays and MQTT messages start being sent: